-Fig. 10 displays the relative difference of the torques between the fsg situation ( $\gamma{\rm fsg}$ ) and the nog situation ( $\gamma{\rm nog}$ ), obtained with our calculations, the analytical expectation of PH05 and our analytical estimate.
-This relative difference grows faster than linearly with $\Sigma_p$ , although a linear approximation is valid at low surface density, as already stated in section 3.2.2.
-Our linear estimate is in agreement with the results of calculations with $\varepsilon = 0.6H(r_p)$ up to $Q \sim 3$ , where it leads to a torque enhancement that is typically half the one estimated by PH05.
-Furthermore, our results of calculations depend much on $\varepsilon$ , more especially at high $\Sigma_p$ .
-For a given value of $\Sigma_p$ , the relative difference of the torques decreases as $\varepsilon$ increases.
-Differently stated, increasing the softening length reduces $\gamma{\rm fsg}$ more significantly than $\gamma{\rm nog}$ .
+Fig. 10 displays the relative difference of the torques between the fsg situation ($\gamma{\rm fsg}$) and the nog situation ($\gamma{\rm nog}$), obtained with our calculations, the analytical expectation of PH05 and our analytical estimate.
+This relative difference grows faster than linearly with Σ_p , although a linear approximation is valid at low surface density, as already stated in section 3.2.2.
+Our linear estimate is in agreement with the results of calculations with $\varepsilon = 0.6H(r_p)$ up to $Q \sim 3$, where it leads to a torque enhancement that is typically half the one estimated by PH05.
+Furthermore, our results of calculations depend much on ε , more especially at high Σ_p .
+For a given value of Σ_p , the relative difference of the torques decreases as ε increases.
+Differently stated, increasing the softening length reduces $\gamma{\rm fsg}$ more significantly than $\gamma{\rm nog}$.

-We finally comment that our results of calculations with $\varepsilon = 0.1H(r_p)$ , which matches the mesh resolution in the planet vicinity, are in quite good agreement with the analytical prediction of PH05.
+We finally comment that our results of calculations with $\varepsilon = 0.1 H(r_p)$, which matches the mesh resolution in the planet vicinity, are in quite good agreement with the analytical prediction of PH05.
 Surprisingly, the relative differences obtained with our calculations are greater than their analytical expectation.
 We checked that doubling the mesh resolution in each direction does not alter the relative differences measured with our calculations, as already pointed out in section 2.2.2 (see Fig. 2a).
-More insight into the meaning of this result is given in Appendix D. The relative difference between the results of our calculations and the predictions of PH05 is ~ 15 % for $Q \sim 8$ , and does not exceed ~ 30 % for $Q \leq 2$ .
+We show in Appendix D that this result can be explained by the failure of the WKB approximation for low values of the azimuthal wavenumber.
+The relative difference between the results of our calculations and the predictions of PH05 is ~ 15 % for $Q \sim 8$, and does not exceed ~ 30 % for $Q \leq 2$.

 This satisfactory agreement confirms that the impact of the disk gravity on the differential Lindblad torque may be exclusively accounted for by a shift of Lindblad resonances.